Overview

 NumberInput

-Work with the string and number type union:
+As such, we work with a string and number type union:

 const [value, setValue] = useState<string | number>("")